Live voice to speaker

 Questions people ask before downloading

-It is an app that uses the iPhone microphone for live voice, recording, sound shaping, or output through another device.
+It is an app that uses the iPhone microphone for live output, recording, sound measurement, or voice processing.
+The exact function depends on the app category.

 Does the app work on iPad?